sverx/devkitSMS/assets2banks/README.md

 somedata.bin
 :modify AND 0xFE
-:header 0xF5 0xC9 x00
+:header 0xF5 0xC9
+:append 0x00
-# clears last bit of each elements and prepends a 3 bytes header to your 'somedata.bin' asset
+# clears last bit of each element, prepends a 2 bytes header to your 'somedata.bin' asset, then append one final byte to it
 ```

 Of course all the assets in the asset folder which are not mentioned in the config file will be handled as ungrouped and without special attributes.